kabizzle/Time-Management/README.md

 ## Current properties

 I have written four different classes so far: Activity, Time, FileData and GUI.
-I am currently working on the GUI, so the previous functionality has been altered: the time for an activity cannot be tracked.
+I am currently working on the GUI, so the previous functionality has been altered (i.e. the time for an activity cannot be tracked.)

 ## Instructions